-Patrick Romano, MD; Deborah Bakerjian, MD; Ulfat Shaikh, MD; Rachelle Firestone, PharmD; Serina Fazio, PhD; Patricia Poole, PharmD (author(s) and reviewers) for this Spotlight Case and Commentary have disclosed no relevant financial relationships with commercial interests related to this CME activity.
+Patrick Romano, MD; Deborah Bakerjian, MD; Ulfat Shaikh, MD; Rachelle Firestone, PharmD; Sarina Fazio, PhD; Patricia Poole, PharmD (author(s) and reviewers) for this Spotlight Case and Commentary have disclosed no relevant financial relationships with commercial interests related to this CME activity.

 - Describe risks associated with intravenous opioid administration through patient-controlled analgesia (PCA)

 - Identify patient populations at high risk for postoperative opioid-induced respiratory depression

 - Discuss best practices for PCA prescribing and administration